ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 Now that the store module's state, mutations, and actions are all in place, we are ready to add it to our store.
 First, copy the `index.ts` file from `scr/store/teas` to `src/store/tasting-notes`.
 If you have a look at that file you will see that it is very generic.
 There is nothing here that needs to change.

 Next add the module in the `src/store/index.ts` file using the teas module as a guide.
+Let's call the new module `testingNotes` in the store's configuration object.

+**Note:** that should be it for the stuff that is all review of what we have done before.
+Starting with the next section we will be getting back into new territory as we create and display a modal dialog.

 ## Create the Editor Component